-The estate file also contains a 5 November 1839 account of Dr. Joel W. Hickey (again, a digital image is at the posting linked above) of his visits to Sarah and Thomas at Jane’s house, and of medicine he prescribed them.
-The laudanum prescribed for Sarah suggests to me that Jane’s mother died of some painful illness that may well have been cancer — and the laudanum and morphine Dr. Hickey also gave to Thomas suggests the same to me.
+The estate file also contains a 5 November 1839 account of Dr. Joel W. Hickey (again, a digital image is at the posting linked above) of his visits to Sarah and Thomas at Jane’s house, and of medicine he prescribed.
+Though the account does not specify the medicine given to Sarah, as I’ll explain in a moment, it appears to have been laudanum, suggesting to me that Jane’s mother died of some painful illness that may well have been cancer — and the laudanum and morphine Dr. Hickey also gave to Thomas suggests the same to me.

-Dr. Hickey’s account shows him visiting Sarah at Jane’s house on 11 July 1837 and prescribing medicine.
-We can infer that the medicine he prescribed was or included laudanum, since an 1837-8 store account of Edward Wise in the estate file (a digital image is in the posting above) shows Mark Lindsey obtaining two vials of laudanum on Thomas Brooks’s account in August 1837 — the month in which Sarah died.
+Dr. Hickey’s account, which is dated 1836-7-8, shows him visiting a patient — we can infer this was at Jane Lindsey’s house — on 11 July and prescribing medicine.
+This visit was evidently to Jane’s mother Sarah in the month before Sarah died; as we’ve seen, an account filed by Jane for the nursing care she gave her parents, which is filed in the estate file, states that she lodged and nursed Sarah for five months in 1837.
+We can infer that the medicine Dr. Hickey prescribed for Sarah was or laudanum, since an 1837-8 store account of Edward Wise in the estate file (a digital image is in the posting above) shows Mark Lindsey obtaining two vials of laudanum on Thomas Brooks’s account in August 1837 — the month in which Sarah died.

 Dr. Hickey’s account also shows that, as Thomas Brooks approached death, Hickey prescribed medicine for Thomas on 3 September 1838 as Thomas attended a campground meeting, and again on 10th September when Thomas was at his daughter Jane’s house.
 Dr. Hickey came to Jane’s twice again twice on the 20th, both times giving Thomas two bottles of morphine.
 On 24 and 28 September and on 6 October, he came again, each time leaving two bottles of morphine.
 Thomas then died on 25 October at Jane’s house.